yurdigrfnn/simple-calculator-java/README.md

 3. Run the application using `java`.
 4. Follow the on-screen instructions to perform calculations.
 5. Enter `Y` to perform another calculation.
-6Enter `N` when prompted to perform another calculation to exit the application.
+6. Enter `N` to exit the application.

 ## Example

 To run the application: